 10. Faking It

-Faking It is about a girl named Max or Mackenzie, but she goes by Max.
+Faking It is about a girl named Max or Mackenzie, who goes by Max.
 She’s dating a guy with tattoos and piercings.
 Also, he’s the bad boy named Mace.
-Max is gone crazy since she left home, and her parents are coming to visit her, and they might disown her if they find out that she is dating this guy.
+Max has gone crazy since she left home, and her parents are coming to visit her, and they might disown her if they find out that she is dating this guy.

-One day Max meets a guy named Cade in a coffee shop.
+One day, Max meets a guy named Cade in a coffee shop.
 She asks him to be her fake boyfriend for the weekend while her parents are here so that they will be appeased with her life and think that she’s doing well.
-Cade is like an actor, so he wants to do it because he wants to perfect his craft.
+Cade is like an actor and wants to do it to perfect his craft.
 He fakes it for the weekend with her and her family, and that’s where the story takes off.
 If you like light-hearted and cute romances, this is one to pick up because it does have the spice level.

 Author: Cora Carmack